 7. Complete tasks on the Swagbucks app in your downtime to earn gift cards.

-The Swagbucks app (iOS / Android) lets you earn rewards points for taking surveys, completing simple tasks, watching videos, completing web searches, and other actions you could do from your couch.
-Once you collect enough Swagbucks (100 Swagbucks = $1), you can redeem them for cash (via PayPal) or gift cards.
+The Swagbucks app (iOS / Android) lets you earn rewards points for taking surveys, completing simple tasks, watching videos, completing web searches, and doing other easy activities you can tackle right from your couch.
+Once you collect enough Swagbucks (100 Swagbucks = $1), you can redeem them for cash (via PayPal), check, or gift cards.

-Related: Check out our explainer — Is Swagbucks Legit?
+Related: If you’re looking to get started with cash-back apps, check out our full explainer — Is Swagbucks Legit?